AntonShapovalov/GitHub-User-Search/README.md

 #### Android application to search users via GitHub API

-Project demonstrates how to use Kotlin, Android Architecture Components, Dagger and RxJava to perform API call and cache data in local DB
+Project demonstrates how to use Kotlin, Android Architecture Components, Dagger and RxJava to perform remote API calls and cache data in local DB

 #### Structure: